Jeroen Gilis

 Ghent University

-November 2018 – Present Ghent, Belgium
+November 2018 – May 2024 Ghent, Belgium

-I am developing software for the analysis of single-cell transcriptomics data.
+Developing software for the analysis of single-cell transcriptomics data.

 I obtained a personal research grant from Research Foundation Flanders